roman-milk/roman-milk.github.io/meet-claudia-a-real-slut.md

+===

- ****** Meet Claudia, A Real Slut ****** byNonStopFunGuy© Now, I started to think Dave hand changed the rule that I shouldn't fuck Shawn.
+Now, I started to think Dave hand changed the rule that I shouldn't fuck Shawn.
 He didn't tell me directly, but I thought I knew him well enough by now to realize how his perverted mind works.
 As we got back to the car and saw Shawn, Dave offered to drive, and said it would not be a problem if I sat on Shawn's lap.
 Shawn was pretty stunned and he openly questioned Dave's sanity, but Dave said Shawn shouldn't do the entire drive (even though Dave had said as much back in Michigan when Dave proposed the idea).
 I only got wetter, figuring Dave wanted me to tease his friend mercilessly.

  But I was nervous as I sat on Shawn, as we pulled back onto the highway.
 He and I sat so that his crotch was nowhere near my body; I was almost sidesways on him.
 He had his arm around my shoulders touching my arm, and I kind of sunk into his body, and he had this nice, manly aroma too -- it was definitely turning me on, lying on him.
 So within a half hour of driving in the pitch black, with Dave and Shawn talking to each other about sports, I found myself getting even more wet for Shawn.
 I stretched out my legs and rolled onto my back on top of Shawn, putting my ass right on his crotch.
 And there it was, a large, throbbing package against my ass under my miniskirt and thong.